“Mummy I’m bored!”

 Let children be bored!

 Children do not have to be entertained all the time.
 In fact it is unrealistic, exhausting and expensive.
-Not only that, but children who have constant stimulation rely on that, instead of using their own devices to conquer boredom.
+Not only that, but children who have constant stimulation rely on that, instead of using their own imaginative skills to conquer boredom.
 Life brings boring moments and I think that it’s important for children to be able to experience boredom and learn to cope with it.
 Children will not simply stand and stare if they are bored.
 Eventually, they will find something to do.
 Parents don’t need to instantly pacify them by handing them their i pad or switching the T.V on or downing tools and taking them out.
 It’s at these bored moments that a child becomes creative and devises his or her own entertainment.
 As long as it’s not painting a Picasso on your bedroom wall with your Esté Lauder makeup!
 Children will eventually lose themselves in their imagination with a random toy or game, a discarded box or the laundry basket!
 They will talk out loud as they set scenes and make up stories.
 This is such an important time for children to develop their imagination and help them make sense of their world and who they are.

 Happy Star’s tip No.1